MarekSchiffer/pgu/macOS_arm64/02. Chapter 3 - maximum/Readme.md

 mov x0, #11
 ```
 is called immediate Mode.
-Inserting the address directly into the register.
+Inserting the value immediately into the register.

-If we had the address of an array, like the array, we _could_ insert it immediately in a register.
+If we had the address of an array, like the array, we _could_ insert it immediately into a register.
 Again, the 32 Bit limitation kicks in.
 The mov instruction is an alias for movz (move zero), which
 zeros out the registers and moves.
 However, it gets an 16 Bit immediate value #imm16 as well as
 a logical shift left (lsl).
 Opcode 8 Bit, size flag (sf) 1-Bit, one Register 5-Bit, #imm16,